TER Stock Analysis — Teradyne

 Catalyst to Watch

-Watch for major chip fab capex announcements or new product cycles, as these directly impact Teradyne's order book and can validate or challenge the high growth forecast.
+Watch for major chipmaker capex announcements or new product launches, as these directly drive demand for Teradyne's testing systems.